 Immigration enforcement in the NHS

-In 2017 the UK Government made a formal agreement to use NHS records to track down people whose asylum applications have been refused and undocumented migrants.
+In 2017 the UK Government made a formal agreement to use NHS records to track down people whose asylum applications had been refused and undocumented migrants.
 NHS Digital, the body that holds medical records in England, signed a Memorandum of Understanding with the Home Office allowing immigration officials to request patients’ non-clinical information (including home address).

-Many of our patients are too afraid to share their personal information with the NHS and some avoid seeing a doctor altogether.
+As a result, many of our patients are too afraid to share their personal information with the NHS and some avoid seeing a doctor altogether.
 This includes pregnant women and people with serious illnesses.
 They fear it will lead to immigration raids at their home, with a risk of being put into detention, separated from family and loved ones, and maybe even returned to an unsafe country.

 We have been campaigning to end the sharing of patient information between the NHS and the Home Office since it first came to light in 2014.
 Our #StopSharing campaign mobilised over 70,000 people and saw doctors, nurses and midwives protesting outside the Home Office.